Invariant Peano curves of expanding Thurston maps: Connections

 Let $v=p$ be a postcritical point and the connection at $p$ be marked by the arc $g_m$.
 More precisely, in the geometric representation $\overline{\D}(\pi_w\cup \pi_b)$ of the connection $\pi_w\cup \pi_b$ at $p$, the marking corresponds to the arc $g_m \subset \overline{\D}(\pi_w\cup \pi_b)$.
 Since the marked arc was chosen to contain $0$, it follows that in this case $p\in h^{-1}(g_m)$, thus \emph{the geometric representation of the marked arc contains $p$}.
 This is the purpose of the marking, namely to keep track of where in the geometric representation of the connection the postcritical point is located. \end{definition}

-\begin{definition}[Connection] Given connections at each $1$-vertex constitutes a \defn{connection of $1$-tiles}.
+\begin{definition}[Connection] A \defn{connection of $1$-tiles} is an assignment of a connection at every $1$-vertex.
 Representing the connection at each $1$-vertex geometrically as above gives a \defn{geometric representation} of this connection of $1$-tiles.
 Objects arising from a geometric representation will be denoted with an $\epsilon$-subscript. \end{definition}

 Assume a geometric representation of a connection of $1$-tiles is given.
 From the construction it follows that each boundary component of some black/white component is a Jordan curve.
 Let $X$ be a $1$-tile with $1$-vertices $v_0, \dots, v_{k-1}$.
 Then the geometric representation of $X$ is $X_\epsilon:= X\setminus \bigcup_j U(v_j)$, where the neighborhood $U(v_j)$ of $v_j$ is as in (\ref{eq:defhv}).
 Note that by construction two $1$-tiles $X,Y$ (of the same color) are connected at a $1$-vertex $v$ if and only if their geometric representations $X_\epsilon,Y_\epsilon$ are connected in $U(v)$.
 This means $X_\epsilon,Y_\epsilon$ can be joined by a path in $U(v)$ that does not intersect any boundary of some black or white component.